 In April of 2004, we executed an addendum to our lease of a facility in Plano, Texas, that included approximately 10,500 square feet of office and warehouse space and an outdoor storage area of approximately 20,000 square feet.
 This facility was used to repair geophysical equipment and housed our corporate offices until September of 2006.
 In September of 2005, we leased an additional facility, in Plano, Texas, with approximately 10,000 square feet of office and warehouse space and an additional 10,000 square feet of outdoor storage to accommodate our growth.
 This facility was used primarily to repair geophysical equipment.
 In January of 2006, we leased a 600 square foot facility in Houston, Texas, to be used as a sales office.
 In July of 2006, we entered into a lease for 7,269 square feet of office space located in Plano, Texas.
-In September of 2006, we relocated our corporate offices to this facility and in September 2008 increased the size of the lease to 8,523 square feet of office space.
+In September of 2006, we relocated our corporate offices to this facility, and in September of 2008 increased the size of the lease to 8,523 square feet of office space.
 In October of 2006, we leased an 800 square foot facility in Oklahoma City, Oklahoma, to be used as a sales office.
 In September of 2007, we leased a 1,130 square foot facility in Denver, Colorado, to be used as a sales office.
-In September 2008, we leased a 400 square foot facility is Pratt, Kansas, to be used as a permit office.
-In November 2008, we vacated our two Plano repair, warehouse and outdoor storage facilities, and moved to a leased repair, warehouse and outdoor storage facility in Denison, Texas.
-The Denison, Texas, facility consists of one 5,000 square foot building, two 10,000 square foot adjacent buildings and an outdoor storage area of approximately 60,500 square feet.
+We did not renew the lease on the Denver office upon its expiration on August 31, 2009.
+In September of 2008, we leased a 400 square foot facility is Pratt, Kansas, to be used as a permit office.
+In November of 2008, we vacated our two Plano repair, warehouse, and outdoor storage facility in Denison, Texas.
+The Denison, Texas, facility consists of one 5,000 square foot building, two 10,000 square foot adjacent buildings, and an outdoor storage area of approximately 60,500 square feet.
+Upon the acquisition of Eagle Canada, we assumed a lease entered into in August of 2008 for 3,030 square feet of office space located in Calgary, Alberta.
+In addition, Eagle Canada leases a 10,088 square foot facility located in Calgary, Alberta, that is used as a shop and warehouse.
+This facility is currently lease